Codename: Kids Next Door Trading Card Game: Advanced game

 The advanced game introduces the concepts of turn taking and the treehouse.
 In addition to a battle number in the top corner, each card contains a small snack icon in the lower right corner.
 This snack icon represents a resource which can be used to power-up other cards when the card is in the treehouse.
 Each player begins with a single card in their treehouse, and hence this card supplies a single full snack.

 On each player's turn, he or she reveals the top card of his or her deck and decides whether to battle with the card, or to add it to the treehouse (where it stays for the remainder of the game).
 If a battle is selected, the battle is performed against the (face down) top card of the opponent's deck, so the outcome is not known in advance.
 During the battle, if either player is able to match the empty snack icons on their battling card to full icons being provided by cards in their treehouse, the card battles at the effective strength of its much higher power-up number, instead of using the battle number as it normally would.
 Note that the panic button rule from the basic game is also in effect, so players must be ready to react to a matched color at any time.

 The victory conditions are the same, with the first player to win 5 battles winning the game.
 Players can score regardless of who initiated a battle, so it is possible to win at the end of the other player's turn.

 Creating cards

 The product packages for Codename: Kids Next Door Trading Card Game contain a limited number of scene cards and sticker sheets, which are paired up to form custom cards.
 The scene cards are essentially just cards with a blank power-up area, waiting for one to be attached from a sticker sheet.
 Sticker sheets also include an equal number of small art stickers, but these are purely decorative, meant to be placed on top of the artwork of the scene card.

-The game refers to the stickers as S.T.I.C.K.A.H.S., although it's not immediately clear if this is a valid acronym.
+The game refers to the stickers as S.T.I.C.K.A.H.S., although it is unclear if this is a valid acronym.